The 7 Best Hardware Encoders for Live Streaming (Update)

 Like most technical products, identifying the best encoder for a particular application starts with a number of questions.

-Can it connect to my video source(s)?
+Can it connect to my audio/video source(s)?

-The major differentiators here are connection types (HDMI vs. SDI) as well as resolution and frame rate (1080p/4K, 30/60 fps).
-Also consider the number of connections, particularly in the context of a broadcast application or lecture capture, where the output signal will combine multiple sources like PowerPoint input from a laptop with a talking head video.
+Also, consider the number of connections, particularly in the context of a broadcast application or lecture capture, where the output signal might combine multiple sources like PowerPoint input from a laptop with a talking head video.
+In this case, you’ll need a capture device with multiple inputs, and these mixing capabilities.

 Can it produce my target output?